Tohsig/obsidian-front-matter-tag-wizard/README.md

 <div id="top"></div>

+# DEPRECATION NOTICE
+I'm no longer working on this plugin as the [Completr](https://github.com/tth05/obsidian-completr) plugin from tth05 is a much more complete version of what I set out to do.
+It's what I now use day-to-day, and I highly recommend it.

+---

 # Obsidian Front Matter Tag Wizard

 Tired of having to type `#` to get tag autocompletion in your [Obsidian](https://obsidian.md/) note front matter?
 I feel your pain.
 This plugin enables tag autocompletion in your front matter...and beautifully formats those same tags to boot!